-• Alcohol (Major)
+Alcohol (Major)

-Unauthorized possession, purchase, sale, distribution, or use of alcohol in large quantities by students or their guests on College property or property operated for the benefit of the College.
+Unauthorized possession, purchase, sale, distribution, or use of alcohol in large quantities by students or their guests.
 A "large quantity" will be determined by College staff in cooperation with University Police when necessary, and may include but is not necessarily limited to kegs, large or multiple containers of alcohol.

-• Drugs (Major)
+Drugs (Major)

-The possession, purchase, sale, distribution, or use of illicit drugs in large quantities by students or their guests on College property or property operated for the benefit of the College.
-A "large quantity" will be determined by College staff in cooperation with University Police when necessary.
+The possession, purchase, sale, distribution, or use of illicit drugs at the misdemeanor level or higher by students or their guests.